rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi.md

 Where a new version of HDMI appears, the values hold, but we won't be able to represent it as a string enum. e.g. [CEC Version] is encoded as a byte, but shown below as a string "Version 2.0"

+JL> JanP. recently proposed that all enums that identify techniclogies have an UNKNOWN value, which would be used if we don't recognize one.
+This also allows older SDKs to get newer values and map to something.
+I suggest we adopt that here.

 ```json
 [
     {